Itremo

 Itremo is a town and commune in Madagascar.
-It belongs to the district of Ambatofinandrahana, which is a part of Amoron'i Mania Region.
-The population of the commune was estimated to be approximately 7,000 in 2001 commune census.
+It belongs to the district of Ambatofinandrahana, which is a part of Amoron'i Mania region.
+The population of the commune was estimated to be approximately 7,000 in the 2001 commune census.

 Only primary schooling is available.
 The majority 70% of the population of the commune are farmers, while an additional 29.5% receives their livelihood from raising livestock.
 The most important crops are rice and peanuts, while other important agricultural products are beans and cassava.
 Services provide employment for 0.5% of the population.